What should I look for in a remodeling contractor?

-How do we select the materials, fixtures, cabinetry, countertops and everything else we need?
+How do we select the materials, fixtures, cabinetry, countertops and everything else we need specific to our project?

 Do we sign a contract?

-Yes, and any good contractor should have a contract that clearly lays out the terms of the agreement.
+Yes, and any good contractor should have a contract that clearly defines the terms of the agreement.
 We have two standard contracts, one for smaller jobs and one for larger projects.

-Our contract spells out an agreement between us regarding payment, length of project, insurance coverages, warranty and the like.
+Our contract outlines an agreement between us regarding payment, length of project, insurance coverages and warranty.
 We also include a detailed scope of work specific to your project as well as general specifications we adhere to for all our work.
-If there are architectural plans associated for the work, the final constructin plans will also become part of the contract.
+If there are architectural plans associated for the work, the final construction plans will also become part of the contract.

 How are payments made and when?

 A payment schedule is outlined in the contract.
-Each "draw" is based on the start of a particular milestone reached in the construction schedule (i.e. Start of Plumbing Rough, Start of Painting, etc.).
-The goal is for payments to be made in regular intervals throughout the project but are tied to work progress to ensure that things are moving ahead as planned.
+Each "draw" is based on the start of a particular milestone reached in the construction schedule (i.e. Start of Framing, Start of Painting, etc.).
+The goal is for payments to be made in regular intervals throughout the project, but are tied to work progress to ensure that things are moving ahead as planned.

 Can we remain living in our house?

 That depends on the scope of the project and your honest assessment of your tolerance to living without the area being renovated.
-Obviously, living without a kitchen for a couple of months is much more difficult then living with out a bath when you have two others.
+Living without a kitchen for a couple of months is much more difficult than living without one bathroom, when you have other bathrooms in your home.